Persisting data is the act of saving data to the phone.

-All of these make a handful of key-value pairs totally inadequate for handling the size and organisation of such data.
-In this case you should consider using a database.
+All of these make a handful of key-value pairs totally inadequate for handling the size and organization of such data.
+In this case, you should consider using a database.

-Android provides full support for relational database in the for of SQLIte databases and provides various framework components, such as content providers that help manage and share data in databases.
+Android provides full support for a relational database in the form of SQLite databases and provides various framework components, such as content providers that help manage and share data in databases.

 4. Persisting Data as Files

-For example, a podcast app might need to store audio files for the podcasts to play offline, a camera app will need to store users pictures and an app for local library might need to store downloaded ebooks, in these cases Android offers the ability to store files using internal storage which is just saving it to the phone’s hard drive and also external storage which is something like a memory card.
+For example, a podcast app might need to store audio files for the podcasts to play offline, a camera app will need to store users pictures, an audio recording app will need to store the files generated and an app for local library might need to store downloaded ebooks, in these cases Android offers the ability to store files using internal storage which is just saving it to the phone’s hard drive and also external storage which is something like a memory card.

-This option is viable when you need to save data in a place accessed by multiple devices, this might be something as simple as leaderboard of score for your game app or a social networking app that allows users to login from any phone.
-In these cases you will not end saving data to your phone but to the CLOUD.
+This option is viable when you need to save data in a place accessed by multiple devices, this might be something as simple as a leaderboard score for your game app or a social networking app that allows users to log in from any phone or computer.
+In these cases, you will not end up saving data to your phone but to the Cloud.